GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.

 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
-UMA can be used to manage what digital resources, like web pages and APIs, the user (or client) can access.
+UMA can be used to manage which people (or software clients) can access which digital resources, like web pages and APIs.

 Learn more in the [oxd API section](./api/index.md) of the documentation.